16117743/FYP/README.md

 Android application.

-The scope of this project was primarily based on interfacing these two elements together into one cohesive solution using the follo wing technologies, Bluetooth, Cloud database, and JavaFX.
+The scope of this project was primarily based on interfacing these two elements together into one cohesive solution using the following technologies, Bluetooth, Azure SQL database, and JavaFX.

 The approach for this project consisted of dividing up the work to be completed into 9 sprints that each required incremental degrees of